 Easy, healthy, and delicious.
 Microwave popcorn is supposed to be everything you want in a healthy food you can feel good about snacking on.
 Except that it’s not.

 Thanks to the chemicals used inside the bag, such as perfluorooctanoic acid (PFOA), you’re exposing yourself to known carcinogens and even risking infertility.
-Plus corn is the second most often genetically modified food, behind only soybeans (see number 9).
+Plus a number of the ingredients used in microwave popcorn, such as oils and emulsifiers, are genetically modified.
 That’s a whole lot more dangerous than watching a movie on your couch is supposed to be!

 Soy is everywhere these days from soy “sausage” to soy “ice cream” (yes, really).
 And despite its hippy dippy reputation make no mistake about it soy is BIG business.
 In fact, the growing demand for so-called “healthy” soy products has soybeans taking over as the crop of choice for many farmers.